xiaopenghong/xiaopenghong.github.io/_pages/about.md

 {: .notice--info}

 # Recent News
+* June 25, 2019.
+One paper got accepted by ACM TOMM.
 * May 30, 2019.
 One paper got accepted by IEEE TMM.
 * May 14, 2019.
 One paper got accepted by Elsevier Neurocomputing.
 * May 09, 2019.
 One paper got accepted by IJCAI, 2019.